FAQ

 A:When every debtor files a Chapter 7 or Chapter 13 Bankruptcy, a court order enters automatically which requires all creditors to cease their collection efforts against the debtor.
 What does that mean?
 It means that the foreclosure must be stopped.
 Learn More.

-• Q:How Do I Prepare for Bankruptcy?
+• Q:How to Prepare for Bankruptcy in Colorado?

 A:It is imperative to obtain good legal advice… even if you are only considering filing a Chapter 7 or Chapter 13 Bankruptcy.
 One of the worst mistakes a debtor can do is to make life-altering decisions before seeking legal counsel.
 For example, a debtor will sometimes “cash out” the retirement accounts in an effort to avoid filing a bankruptcy and thereafter, the debtor will realize that this solution did not solve the problem at all.
 Learn More.

-• Q:What Happens To My Assets?
+• Q:What Happens To My Assets During Bankruptcy?

 A:The answer to this question is… it depends.
 In a Chapter 7 Bankruptcy, all of the debtor’s assets are considered “property of the bankruptcy estate.”
 The debtor will eventually get to keep the property if, (1) It is exempt under applicable state law or, in the alternative, (2) It is abandoned back to the debtor by the bankruptcy trustee.
-Learn More
+Learn More.

 Set Up Your Bankruptcy Case for Success